Unit 3 - Practice Quiz

 C. When the dataset is very small.

-D. When the posterior distribution is symmetric.
+D. When the prior distribution is a uniform distribution.

 40 The logistic loss function for binary classification is derived from which principle?